ROCm/HIP/CONTRIBUTING.md

 - HIP_INIT_API() should be placed at the start of each top-level HIP API.
 This function will make sure the HIP runtime is initialized, and also constructs an appropriate API string for tracing and CodeXL marker tracing.
 The arguments to HIP_INIT_API should match those of the parent fucntion.
+- ihipLogStatus should only be called from top-level HIP APIs,and should be called to log and return the error code.
+The error code is used by the GetLastError and PeekLastError functions - if a HIP API simply returns, then the error will not be logged correctly.

 #### Presubmit Testing: